Individual Advocacy Support

-The Arc of Aurora serves people who live in the City of Aurora (Arapahoe, Adams, and Douglas Counties) including in Colorado Judicial Districts 17 and 18, and Aurora Public and Cherry Creek School Districts.
+We provide individual advocacy for people with intellectual and developmental disabilities who live in the City of Aurora.
+That includes people who live in the City of Aurora (Arapahoe, Adams, and Douglas Counties) including in Colorado Judicial Districts 17 and 18, and Aurora Public and Cherry Creek School Districts.

 What if I don’t live in the geographic area that The Arc of Aurora serves?

-Don’t worry!
-There are 15 chapters of The Arc in Colorado including the state chapter and 14 local chapters serving designated geographic areas.
-Local chapters provide individual advocacy services for children and adults with intellectual developmental disabilities who live in their service areas.
+There are 15 chapters of The Arc located throughout Colorado that provide individual advocacy services for children and adults with intellectual developmental disabilities who live in their service areas.
 Find your local chapter here.

 Who can receive individual advocacy from The Arc of Aurora?